 - The Alberta Ombudsman also performs the role of Public Interest Commissioner with no additional remuneration for this role.

 - The Office has one General Counsel position.
 In 2017, one incumbent retired and a replacement was recruited.
 Compensation includes salary and, where applicable, cash out of vacation taxable benefits related to employer provided automobile, parking and life insurance premiums.

 - Other includes the employer’s share of non-cash benefits and contributions or payments made on behalf of the officer and employees including Canada Pension Plan, employment insurance, pension, supplementary retirement plans, medical and dental, and disability plans.

 - Severance includes payments when employment ends or retiring allowance.

-Please note, prior to the above legislation, the Alberta Ombudsman adapted the public service compensation disclosure policy for 2012, 2013, 2014, and 2015.
+Please note, prior to the above legislation, the Alberta Ombudsman adopted the public service compensation disclosure policy for 2012, 2013, 2014, and 2015.